The Formation of the UTC

 Dr. Soot was succeeded by Dr. Sue McNeil in 2000.
 Dr. McNeil is a national leader in the area of transportation asset management.
 Under her directorship, the Center grew substantially in terms of grants as well as graduate research assistants.
 When Dr. McNeil left, Dr. Vonu Thakuriah assumed the position of Interim Director of the Center in Fall, 2005.
 Dr. Thakuriah’s primary areas of research are Intelligent Transportation Systems and planning for mobility and accessibility of disadvantaged individuals in our society.

-UTC at the Present
+UTC from 2010 to the Present

 In the fall of 2010, Steve Schlickman, a transportation professional with more than 30 years of experience, was named executive director.
 An adjunct faculty member in the College of Urban Planning and Public Affairs, Mr. Schlickman held executive-level positions in the transportation industry and government.
 He served as Executive Director of the Regional Transportation Authority and led the Downtown Circulator Study in Chicago.
 And, he worked on funding for all modes of transportation as Mayor Richard M. Daley’s Director of the Chicago office in Washington, D.C.